 - Maintaining the Paddling Pool site.

-- Empyting on average 160 litter bins a day, also litter picks around the town (including potentially dangerous items like hyperdermic needles – which are also reported to the police).
+- Emptying on average 160 litter bins a day, also litter picks around the town (including potentially dangerous items like hypodermic needles – which are also reported to the police).

-- Notice boards and ‘Welcome to Congleton’ signs and plants.
+- Maintaining Town Notice boards and ‘Welcome to Congleton’ signs and plants.